Risk over Reward?

 Is There a Growing Risk of Medical Tourism for UK Patients?

-Medical tourism has become increasingly popular over the last 10 years, particularly for UK patients.
-It is important to recognise that there are 2 distinctive groups of UK health tourist.
+Medical tourism has become increasingly popular over the last 10 years, particularly among UK patients.
+It is important to recognise two distinct groups of UK health tourists.
 The first are those who seek treatment for clinical conditions; usually orthopaedic and fertility, but also oncology and cardiology.
+These patients cite waiting times, quality of care and a different range of medication not offered on the NHS.

-It should be stressed there are many excellent clinics and clinicians abroad, with many patients receiving the results they want at a price they can afford (cosmetic surgery abroad is often at least half of the cost in the UK).
+It should be stressed that there are many excellent clinics and clinicians abroad, with many patients receiving the results they want at a price they can afford (cosmetic surgery abroad is often at least half of the cost in the UK).

-There is an important distinction to be made between these 2 groups.
+There is an important distinction to be made between these two groups.
 Non-cosmetic patients tend to be older, more experienced and are seeking foreign treatment out of necessity rather than choice.
 They are, therefore, more likely to research and make a more informed choice.
-Cosmetic patients, as we will shortly discuss, are usually younger (18 to 40) and are usually influenced on where, when and how to be treated by well-known media personalities.
+Cosmetic patients, as we will shortly discuss, are usually younger (18 to 40) and are usually influenced on where, when and how to be treated by media personalities.

 The desire to pursue this dream will prevent many cosmetic patients from conducting their own due diligence on the services being presented; the desire to pursue the treatment is too much of a temptation.

-However, these benefits come with hidden dangers such as unverified practitioners and non-existent patient protections.
+Potential benefits come with hidden dangers such as unverified practitioners and non-existent patient protections.
 Some patients also face challenges with payment practices, limited aftercare, and difficulty in obtaining legal recourse.

 As tragic as each of these deaths are, the impact upon the NHS is actually caused by complications the patient suffers once they have returned to the UK.
 Infections, unsuitable medication, reactions to the treatment all lead to weeks of hospitalisation as well as ongoing care provisions for those who have suffered from permanent paralysis.